qkzk/fm/development.md

 - [x] FIX: non ascii typed symbols crash the application.
       Don't use non ascii chars atm.
 It's hard to navigate in a string of non ascii chars and would require another crate.
+- [x] non ascii char support. ie graphemes.
+Simply use a vec of chars and collect it when needed.

 ## TODO